Skip to main content

 UX Query Contract

-The Location UI consumes generated Feature state.
+The Territory UI consumes generated Feature state.

 Rules: